If the trip to Japan is to buy panties out of vending machine or not, these are the YouTubers you should be following

-YouTube is a great resource to find a video to help you find that weird vending machine or the best steps on how to learn Japanese or the things you’ll need to know before taking a trip to Japan.
+YouTube is a great resource to find a video to help you find that weird vending machine, to working out the best steps on how to learn to speak Japanese, or if you want to get an overall idea of what you’re in for before taking a trip to Japan.

-One of the first YouTubers I started to watch was TokyoCooney about 8-10 years ago, but he left the platform several years back which made me have to find new ways to entertain and inform myself on all things Japan.
+One of the first YouTubers I started to watch was TokyoCooney about 8-10 years ago, but he left the platform several years back which made me have to find new ways to entertain and inform myself on all things Japan which was not an issue because a decade later, there are a ton more YouTubers to fill in his space.

 1. Abroad in Japan